ministryofjustice/wp-moj-blocks/README.md

 ## Developer notes
 * Run `npm install` in the plugin root directory.
 * Run `npm start` to compile and watch any changes made to the blocks.
-* Run `npm build` or `npm watch` to compile and watch the assets such as JS and CSS.
+* Run `npm run build` or `npm run watch` to compile and watch the assets such as JS and CSS.

 ## Automated linting and PHP code sniffing
 We have a Git Action setup that lints, sniffs and then commits the linted PHP code in this plugin when anything is pushed to the repo.